culight/automation_visualization_project/README.md

   **Percentages**: Percentages are used(y-axis) to make comparisons between cohorts ("definitely will" vs. "definitely won't")

+  **Tooltip**: Gives more details about a certain bar

+  -- Updated --
   **Color hue**: The main bars use a slightly darker color to attract your attention before the children graphs transform

   **Pre-attentive Processing**: Red highlighting is used to both beckon the user to click and also to remind them what category they're exploring.

-  **Tooltip**: Gives more details about a certain bar

   **Animated Transitions**: Cool to look at

+  **Relative Comparisons**: I changed the data wrangling so the bars on the right represent the percentage of that cohort that gave that particular answer (e.g. 18% of all males with a job were "not too concerned" about being replaced with someone cheaper).

 ## Installation
-  Click link below to view:
+  Click link to view:
   http://bl.ocks.org/culight/raw/1cb11a7a7909aed28a84036533c61b91/

 ## Feedback